kaiolae/wcci2018_prediction_tutorial/docs/index.md

 ![]({{ site.baseurl }}/assets/predictive-interaction.png)

 In this tutorial, we will show that ML models can be applied to many interactive applications to enhance users’ experience and engagement.
 We will demonstrate how sensor and user interaction data can be collected and investigated, modelled using classical ML and DNNs, and where predictions of these models can feed back into an interface.
-We will walk through these processes using live-coded demonstrations with Python code in Jupyter Notebooks so participants will be able to see our investigations live and take the example code home to apply in their own projects.
+We will walk through these processes using Python code in Jupyter Notebooks so participants will be able to see our investigations live and take the example code home to apply in their own projects.

 ### Outline of Covered Material
 This tutorial will focus on applications of predictive ML techniques to user interaction data.
 Prediction could be said to be the generation of unknown data from current and previous sensor data.
 In user interaction, we generally deal with sequences of data, but the predictions can relate to future elements of the sequence (forecasting) or a present, but unknown sequence (classification or segmentation).
 Models for making these predictions can operate using just the present sample (non-temporal models) or using a history of previous knowledge (temporal models).